Kate Middleton Proves She's a Pro With Kids in Sweet New Video

-Kate Middleton Has the Sweetest Response When a Little Girl Asks Why They’re Photographing Her: Watch!
+Kate Middleton Has the Sweetest Response When a Little Girl Asks Why They’re Photographing Her

 “Why are they picturing you?”